 I’ve seen a lot of accounts with 100k+ followers who don’t have any engagement on their accounts.
 For that reason, they can’t “sell” on that account!
 No engagement means no clicks to your own business, and it will also not attract any advertisers interested in working with you.

 Five years ago, you could get away with having a big fake following; these days, not so much.
 The marketers who go about influencer marketing aren’t stupid.
 They won’t even start a conversation if they smell your following is fake.

-There are a lot of Twitter growth services out there that only give you one option.
-Buy followers through them.
-If you just want a big number of followers next to your name go for it.
-But besides a few bragging rights, you won’t get anything out of it.
+There are a lot of Twitter growth services out there that only give you one option: to buy followers through them.
+If you just want a big number of followers next to your name, go for it, but besides a few bragging rights, you won’t get anything out of it.
 It just costs money and will hurt you in the long run.
-You won’t be able to build a big audience as quickly as you’d like because of all the dead weight.
+You won’t be able to build a big audience as quickly as you’d like because of all the dead weight!